AFLplusplus/AFLplusplus/docs/status_screen.md

 The "*" suffix sometimes shown in the first line means that the currently processed path is not "favored" (a property discussed later on).

-If you feel that the fuzzer is progressing too slowly, see the note about the `-d` option in this doc.

 ### Map coverage